Speed and Optimization in the Era of HTTP/2

-HTTP protocol has existed since around 1991 and received a significant upgrade in 1999 when HTTP/1.1 came into existence.
-Since the release of this protocol, many articles and guides have been published online to explain how to identify and attempt to address the shortcomings of this protocol in terms of performance, and there are quite a few limitations…
+Since the release of this protocol, many articles and guides have been published online to explain how to optimize and overcome the limitations of this protocol in terms of performance, and there are quite a few shortcomings…

-Websites like GTmetrix and WebPageTest, especially as you can read in this guide I wrote, are undoubtedly those that provide the final word in everything related to testing website loading speed, and in most cases, these are excellent tools.
-However, some of the recommendations you receive from these tools are not relevant to the era of HTTP/2.
+Websites such as GTmetrix and WebPageTest, especially as discussed in this guide I wrote, are undoubtedly the tools that provide the final word on testing the loading speed of websites, and in most cases, these tools are excellent.
+However, some of the recommendations you receive from these tools may not be relevant to the era of HTTP/2.

-HTTP/2 is a network protocol, an heir to the HTTP1.1 protocol.
-It was originally called HTTP2.0 and according to W3Techs, around 42.4% out of the top 10 million websites use this protocol as of December 2019.
+HTTP/2 is a network protocol, the successor of HTTP1.1.
+Originally known as HTTP2.0, according to W3Techs, around 42.4% of the top 10 million websites use this protocol as of December 2019.

-Let’s present the innovations in the protocol and see how they manifest across websites in terms of performance improvement:
+Let’s explore the innovations in the protocol and see how they manifest in terms of performance improvement across websites:

 A. Multiplexing

-Undoubtedly, this is the most significant feature in HTTP/2 that provides a solution to one of the central problems (head-of-line blocking) present in the HTTP/1.1 protocol.
-To briefly describe the issue, during a certain time, only one request can be received for a specific connection (TCP Connection), which leads to a lot of delays.
+Multiplexing is undoubtedly the most significant feature in HTTP/2 that provides a solution to one of the central problems (head-of-line blocking) in HTTP/1.1.

-Multiplexing solves these issues by allowing a large number of requests (and responses) over a single TCP connection.
-This capability enables the browser to start downloading assets as soon as it finds them in the DOM, without waiting for a free TCP connection.
+Multiplexing solves these problems by allowing a large number of requests (and responses) over a single TCP connection.
+This capability enables the browser to start downloading assets as soon as it finds them in the DOM without waiting for an available TCP connection.

-Latency is also lower because the handshaking process that occurs when opening a new TCP connection is performed only once for a specific host or domain.
+Latency is also lower since the handshaking process that occurs when opening a new TCP connection takes place only once for a specific host or domain.

-You can see the impact that multiplexing has in the images below.
-The HTTP/1.1 protocol starts downloading assets only when it has a free TCP connection:
+The impact of multiplexing can be seen in the waterfall diagrams below.
+HTTP/1.1 starts downloading assets only when it has a free TCP connection:

 http1-waterfall-test